 Education and experience

-Alexandra Schluep read law at the University of Fribourg (Switzerland), where she obtained a bilingual (French-German) Swiss law degree magna cum laude in 1995.
-She trained as a lawyer with Grosjean, Mégevand, Revaz & Associés in Geneva and passed the Geneva Bar Exam in 1997 with distinction (Premier Brevet).
-She then joined Schellenberg Wittmer's litigation and arbitration department in Zürich as an associate.
+Alexandra read law at the University of Fribourg (Switzerland), where she obtained a bilingual (French-German) Swiss law degree magna cum laude in 1995.
+She trained as a lawyer in Geneva before joining Schellenberg Wittmer's litigation and arbitration department in Zürich as an associate.
 In that period, she also worked as legal secretary for the Claims Resolution Tribunal for Dormant Accounts in Switzerland.

-After moving to The Netherlands in 1999, she read law at the University of Amsterdam and obtained her Dutch law degree in 2002.
-During this period, she worked as a legal officer at the Permanent Bureau of The Hague Conference on Private International Law.
+Alexandra obtained her Dutch law degree at the University of Amsterdam in 2002.
+During this period, she also worked as a legal officer at the Permanent Bureau of The Hague Conference on Private International Law.

-Alexandra Schluep is a member of various professional associations including the Dutch Association for International Law (NVIR), the Dutch Association for Procedural Law (NVvP), the Swiss Arbitration Association (ASA).
+Alexandra is a member of several professional associations, among which the Royal Dutch Association for International Law (KNVIR), the Dutch Association for Procedural Law (NVvP), the Swiss Arbitration Association (ASA) and the German Institution of Arbitration (DIS).